codefresh-io/cap-docs.codefresh.io/_docs/integrations/kubernetes.md

 ## Viewing the environment dashboard

-The second dashboard that is enabled after you connect a cluster (but not automatically populated) is the [environment dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/).
+The second dashboard that is enabled after you connect a cluster (but not automatically populated), is the [environment dashboard]({{site.baseurl}}/docs/deployments/kubernetes/environment-dashboard/).

 {% include
 image.html
 lightbox="true"
-file="/images/codefresh-yaml/environments/environments.png"
+file="/images/integrations/kubernetes/environments.png"
-url="/images/codefresh-yaml/environments/environments.png"
+url="/images/integrations/kubernetes/environments.png"
 alt="Codefresh Environment Dashboard"
 caption="Codefresh Environment Dashboard"
 max-width="100%"
 %}

 This dashboard shows a live view of a Kubernetes application along with the status of the latest builds that affected this environment.
-You can define such environments either directly from the GUI or [programmatically in a pipeline]({{site.baseurl}}/docs/codefresh-yaml/deployment-environments/).
+You can define such environments either directly from the GUI or [programmatically in a pipeline]({{site.baseurl}}/docs/pipelines/deployment-environments/).

-## Ad-hoc deployments with the Codefresh GUI
+## Ad-hoc deployments with the Codefresh UI

-One of the [easiest ways to deploy to Kubernetes]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/) is to use the Codefresh GUI and [manually deploy a docker image]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/#deploying-a-new-service):
+One of the [easiest ways to deploy to Kubernetes]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/) is to use the Codefresh UI and [manually deploy a docker image]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/#deploying-a-new-service):

 {% include image.html
 lightbox="true"
-file="/images/d07104d-Screen_Shot_2017-07-23_at_6.46.17_PM.png"
+file="/images/integrations/kubernetes/deploy-with-ui.png"
-url="/images/d07104d-Screen_Shot_2017-07-23_at_6.46.17_PM.png"
+url="/images/integrations/kubernetes/deploy-with-ui.png"
-alt="Deploying with the quick GUI dialog" caption="Deploying with the quick GUI dialog" max-width="80%"
+alt="Deploying with the quick UI dialog" caption="Deploying with the quick UI dialog" max-width="80%"
 %}

-You can also [create a Pull Secret]({{site.baseurl}}/docs/deploy-to-kubernetes/access-docker-registry-from-kubernetes/) from the GUI.
+You can also [create a pull Secret]({{site.baseurl}}/docs/deployments/kubernetes/access-docker-registry-from-kubernetes/) from the GUI.

 ## Automated deployments with Codefresh pipelines

 You can also deploy to a cluster in a pipeline.
-Codefresh offers [several ways for Kubernetes deployments]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/).
+Codefresh offers [several ways for Kubernetes deployments]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/).
 The important point here is that all connected clusters are automatically available to all pipelines with their unique name as a `kubectl` context.

  {% include
 image.html